 - 1. The County shall issue a retail registration to a state-licensed cannabis retail business that adheres to the requirements of Minn.
 Stat. § 342.22. - a.
 An applicant for a retail registration shall fill out an application form, as provided by the County.
-Said form shall include, but is not limited to: - i.
+Said form shall include, but is not limited to:

+- i.
 Full name of the property owner and applicant; - ii.
 Address, email address, and telephone number of the applicant; - iii.
 The address and parcel ID(s) for the property which the retail registration is sought; - iv.
 Certification that the applicant complies with the requirements of local ordinances established pursuant to Minn.
 Stat. § 342.13. - v.
-Other information requested by the County on the registration application form. - b.
-The applicant shall include with the form: - i. the registration fee as required in Section 2155, C1; - ii. a copy of a valid state license or written notice of OCM license pre-approval; - c.
+Other information requested by the County on the registration application form.
+This shall include but is not limited to, providing a cannabis retailer waste management plan as required by the Olmsted County Solid Waste Management Ordinance, Chapter 3500 of the Olmsted County Code of Ordinances. - b.
+The applicant shall include with the form: - the registration fee as required in Section 2155, C1; - ii. a copy of a valid state license or written notice of OCM license pre-approval; - c.
 Once an application is considered complete, the County Public Health Director or their designee shall inform the applicant as such, process the registration fees, and forward the application to the County Board of Commissioners for approval or denial. - d.
 The registration fee shall be non-refundable once processed.